Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Download the latest realease on `Github`_.
-- Unzip the downloaded file into your working directory.
+- Unzip the downloaded file into a directory (can be anywhere).

 .. note::
     Only from version 3.0, NoiseModelling releases include a user interface.